 Here is a collection of over 2,500 English words and phrases in humorous context as well as numerous play on wrods—a veritable dictionary—including, mock antonyms, collective nouns, hyp-hens, bundel words and much more.
 This is a must-visit site for comedians, speech writers, punsters, toastmasters, English teachers, and all students of language.

 If you think about it, “understand” is a funny word.
 Unlike “underarm” or “undercook” it does not make a lot of sense.
 You have to wonder what standing has to do with comprehension.
 And why under?
 More curious is trying to figure out the opposite of understand.
 Is it underlie, overstand, or overlie?
 Or maybe it’s ununderstand, or just plain derstand.

 There are lots of funny words in English, like “partake” which looks like it has something to do with golf, or “bigamist” which suggests a person with a sizeable problem, or “cockpit” which just begs to be fooled with.
 The word “improper” is funny if you split the word after the first p (imagine someone who lassoes little demons.)

-If you would like to see some examples of the word humor found in these pages
+If you would like to see some examples of the word humor found in these pages, try this

 But making fun of a word often requires that we ignore the word’s etymology—otherwise the amusement might be lost to reason.
 For example, the word “surgery” begs the question “what surges?”
 In fact, the word evolved from an old French word surigien with roots in old English as chirurgeon which came from the Greek cheirourgos (cheir, hand + ergon, work.)
 That history may be interesting, but not very funny.